common sense and Common Ground are surprisingly uncommon

 Certainly we need all the tools in the toolbox.
 There is a time and place for litigation.
 But the Institute believes that litigation is a significantly overused tool in the conservation field.
-Litigation and similar adversaraial techniques have the goal that one side wins and the other loses.
+Litigation and similar adversarial techniques have the goal that one side wins and the other loses.
 The first problem is that there are rarely just two sides - usually, there are many.
-The second problem is no one wants to lose.
-So an issue may be fought over for years, or may be just buried.
+The second problem is no one wants to be the loser.
+So an issue may be fought over for years or may be just buried.
 Temporarily.
 These outcomes are not sustainable.
 And isn't that ironic, when the term "sustainability" is a professed goal everywhere in conservation?

 Conservation, restoration, and responsible use are not pie-in-the-sky.
 If done well and applied wisely, they can work.
 They can work to ensure that local places and local people keep their economic options as well as their unique and beautiful resources.